-Art is taught based on the topic being studied in History or Geography for that term and supports the rich curriculum on offer at St Mark's.
-The class teacher may decide to do this weekly or spend a few days completing the project.
+Art projects are based on the topic being studied in History or Geography for that term and supports the rich curriculum on offer at St Mark's.
+Art is taught as a sequence of skilled based lessons leading to a final project.

-Children also have the opportunity to be taught by specialist art teachers, meet with visiting artists and visit other local schools to produce works of art.
+Children have also had the opportunity to be taught by specialist art teachers, meet with visiting artists and visit other local schools to produce works of art.
 The children's art is celebrated and can be seen on displays throughout the school and in the reception area.